Step 1: Deciding if there needs to be an investigation

-- the formal process needs to carry on
+- the formal procedure needs to carry on

 - the issue can be resolved informally instead

-To protect everyone involved in a disciplinary or grievance case, the employer must make sure they follow a fair process.
+To protect everyone involved in a disciplinary or grievance case, the employer must make sure they follow a fair procedure.
 The investigation is an important part of this.